html-to-text/node-html-to-text/README.md

 You can configure the behaviour of html-to-text with the following options:

- * `tables` allows to select certain tables by the `class` attribute from the HTML document.
+ * `tables` allows to select certain tables by the `class` or `id` attribute from the HTML document.
 This is necessary because the majority of HTML E-Mails uses a table based layout.
-So you have to define which tables should be treaded as `table`.
+Prefix your table selectors with an `.` for the `class` and with a `#` for the `id` attribute.
 All other tables are ignored.
+You can assign `true` to this attribute to select all tables.
 Default: `[]`
  * `wordwrap` defines after how many chars a line break should follow in `p` elements.
 Default: `80`

 ## Command Line Interface